Azure-Samples/contoso-chat/docs/workshop/docs/self-paced.md

         - ✅ | You are logged into Azure Developer CLI

 ??? note "Step 6: Provision Azure with `azd` tab 2️⃣"
-    1. Stay in tab 2️⃣ - enter `azd up`
+    1. Stay in tab 2️⃣ - enter `azd up` and follow prompts
         1. Enter a new environment name - use `AITOUR`
         1. Select a subscription - pick the one from step 5.
         1. Select a location - pick `francecentral` or `swedencentral`
         1. You should see: _You can view detailed progress in the Azure Portal .._
+    1. Process can take 15-20 minutes - when complete, you should get this message:
-    1. When done you see: **SUCCESS: Your up workflow to provision and deploy to Azure completed in 16 minutes 35 seconds.**
+        1. **SUCCESS: Your up workflow to provision and deploy to Azure completed in 16 minutes 35 seconds.**
-    1. ✅ | Your Azure infra is being provisioned ..
+    1. ✅ | Your Azure infra is currently being provisioned..

 ??? note "Step 7: Track provisioning status in tab 3️⃣"
     1. Switch to the Azure Portal in tab 3️⃣